Should we care what Archbishop Lefebvre had to say? (with Index of Articles)

 “And they came to our seminaries, despite all the difficulties that they have encountered, in order to receive a true ordination to the priesthood, to say the true Sacrifice of Calvary, the true Sacrifice of the Mass, and to give you the true Sacraments, true doctrine, the true catechism.
 This is the goal of these seminaries.”6

-Other “non-SSPX” outfits like One Peter Five, The Remnant and Rorate Caeli laud Lefebvre and present him as the authority for doctrines, ideas and sanitised approaches towards the Conciliar/Synodal Church which he either firmly rejected, or at least only supported in an equivocal, inconsistent way.
+Other “non-SSPX” outfits like One Peter Five, The Remnant and Rorate Caeli laud Lefebvre and present him, at least implicitly, as an authority for doctrines, ideas and sanitised approaches which he either firmly rejected, or at best only supported in an equivocal, inconsistent way.

 We agree with Mr Joseph Bevan, who said that it was a mistake…